MStylesMS/Bomb_Prop_Wires/README.md

 This is an old app for an ESP32 to run a prop for an escape room.
 The key features are:

-4 wires have to be disconned in a specific order.
+4 wires have to be disconnected in a specific order.
-Clock wiht 7-segment display (MM:SS) counts down.
+Clock with 7-segment display (MM:SS) counts down.
-Interacts via HTTP get from other softwar.
+Interacts via HTTP get from other software.

-This app is depreciated and no longer in use.
+This app is deprecated and no longer in use.